Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 #### **How to submit a request**

-Send requests to `[WIP - contact email]` as a digitally signed PDF from an authorized law enforcement officer or court official.
+Send requests to **data_requests@`[WIP - website domain]`** as a digitally signed PDF from an authorized law enforcement officer or court official.
 Since we do not store users' legal names or contact details, we will need one of the following for identification, depending on the nature of the order:

 - The user's Discord ID, OR
 - The ID or IDs of documents, OR